Purple squirrel: Origin and history

-While it is unclear when exactly the term was coined, it was in use by 2000, and in 2010 CBS published material using the term, writing that "businesses are looking to do more with fewer workers, so they want [purple squirrels] who are able to take on a wide range of duties."
+While it is unclear when exactly the term was coined, it was in use by 2000.
+In 2010, CBS published material using the term, writing that "businesses are looking to do more with fewer workers, so they want [purple squirrels] who are able to take on a wide range of duties."
 In 2012, Google recruiter Michael B. Junge published a popular job search and career book Purple Squirrel: Stand Out, Land Interviews, and Master the Modern Job Market, which helped popularize the term.
 Elon Musk tweeted in 2012, "Do not search for purple squirrels!
-Giving them attention only makes them want to be more purple." which is likely also a reference to this term.
+Giving them attention only makes them want to be more purple."; this is likely also a reference to this term.